ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \frac{\partial}{\partial x_0} \frac{\partial \varphi(t; x_0)}{\partial t}.
 $${{< /math >}}

-Now we use the fact that $\varphi$ is a solution of our equation, so its derivative with respect to time equal to the right-hand side:
+Now we use the fact that $\varphi$ is a solution of our equation, so its derivative with respect to time is equal to the right-hand side:

 {{< math >}}$$
 \dot w(t) = \frac{\partial}{\partial x_0} f(t, \varphi(t; x_0)).